schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/ONBOARDING_TASKS.md

 ----

 🤓 **Developer's note:** A word of warning.
 Time estimates of tutorials are often off.
 Initial time estimates by generative AI can be *way off*.
 As was initially the case here.
 So, don't be demoralised by the "Seven Days" concept.
-These lessons and exercises can easily keep you busy for 2 to 3 work weeks if you type (i.e. mistype and debug) by hand and do some rerading to understand what you're learning.
+These lessons and exercises can easily keep you busy for 2 to 3 work weeks if you type (i.e. mistype and debug) by hand and do some reading to understand what you're learning.